fjahr/lightning-mw/08-transport.md

-# BOLT #8: Encrypted and Authenticated Transport
+# BMW #8: Encrypted and Authenticated Transport

 All communications between Lightning nodes is encrypted in order to provide confidentiality for all transcripts between nodes and is authenticated in order to avoid malicious interference.
-Each node has a known long-term identifier that is a public key on Bitcoin's `secp256k1` curve.
+Each node has a known long-term identifier that is a public key on the `secp256k1` curve.
 This long-term public key is used within the protocol to establish an encrypted and authenticated connection with peers, and also to authenticate any information advertised on behalf of a node.